berthelemy/flisspowercounselling/_pages/02-about.md

 I have an MSc in Person-Centred &amp; Experiential Psychotherapy from the Sherwood Psychotherapy Training Institute (SPTI) in Nottingham and am a graduate member of SPTI.

+In 2020 I completed the SPTI Trauma Studies course 'A Relational Approach to the Treatment of Trauma'.

 I have professional registration with <a href="https://www.psychotherapy.org.uk/about-ukcp/" target="_blank">UKCP</a> (United Kingdom Council for Psychotherapy).
 I abide abide by the ethical codes of UKCP and  SPTI.

 I have full professional indemnity insurance with Howden.